HebAly/firebase-function-for-response-from-openAI/README.md

 # Firebase Function for Response from OpenAI

 This repository contains backend Firebase functions to enable an AI assistant powered by OpenAI GPT.
 The functions handle message storage and generate AI responses for participants.
+You can find the Frontend that match with this function here.

 ---